Libertarianism in the United States

-The major libertarian party in the United States is the Libertarian Party, but libertarians are also represented within the Democratic and Republican parties while others are independent.
-Through twenty polls on this topic spanning thirteen years, Gallup found that voters who identify as libertarians ranged from 17 to 23% of the American electorate.
-However, a 2014 Pew Poll found that 23% of Americans who identify as libertarians have little understanding of libertarianism.
+The major libertarian party in the United States is the Libertarian Party.
+However, libertarians are also represented within the Democratic and Republican parties, while others are independent.
+Gallup found that voters who identify as libertarians ranged from 17 to 23% of the American electorate.
 Yellow, a political color associated with liberalism worldwide, has also been used as a political color for modern libertarianism in the United States.
-The Gadsden flag, a symbol first used by American revolutionaries, is frequently used by libertarians and the libertarian-leaning Tea Party movement.
+The Gadsden flag and Pine Tree flag, symbols first used by American revolutionaries, are frequently used by libertarians and the libertarian-leaning Tea Party movement.

 Although libertarian continues to be widely used to refer to anti-state socialists internationally, its meaning in the United States has deviated from its political origins to the extent that the common meaning of libertarian in the United States is different from elsewhere.
 The Libertarian Party asserts the following core beliefs of libertarianism: "Libertarians support maximum liberty in both personal and economic matters.
 They advocate a much smaller government; one that is limited to protecting individuals from coercion and violence.
-Libertarians tend to embrace individual responsibility, oppose government bureaucracy and taxes, promote private charity, tolerate diverse lifestyles, support the free market, and defend civil liberties".
+Libertarians tend to embrace individual responsibility, oppose government bureaucracy and taxes, promote private charity, tolerate diverse lifestyles, support the free market, and defend civil liberties."
+Libertarians have worked to implement their ideas through the Libertarian Party, the Free State Project, agorism, and other forms of activism.